 - Capture HTTPS traffic—Defines if Fiddler Everywhere will capture HTTPS traffic or skip it.
 By default, this option is disabled.
 Before you enable the capturing of HTTPS traffic, you must trust the Fiddler root certificate.

 Ignore server certificate errors—Controls whether Fiddler Everywhere will warn you if an HTTPS server presents a certificate that cannot be validated.
 Do not check this box when surfing the Internet because of a possible spoofing security threat.

 A typical use case for the Ignore server certificate errors option will be certificate validation errors on macOS while trying to access

-Export Root Certificate button.
-Click the button to export the Fiddler root certificate to the Desktop folder.
-Then you can manually import and trust the Fiddler Everywhere certificate.
+Export Root Certificate—Click the button to export the Fiddler root certificate to the Desktop folder.
+Then, you can manually import and trust the Fiddler Everywhere certificate.
 The name of the exported file is

 FiddlerRootCertificate.crt.

-Some operating systems might not have a folder named Desktop.
+Note that some operating systems might not have a folder named Desktop.
 In such cases, you need to create this folder to export the certificate successfully.